Ferroelectric phase transition and crystal asymmetry monitoring of $SrTiO_3$ using quasi $TE_{m,1,1}$ and quasi $TM_{m,1,1}$ modes

-The FE phase transition is also indicated showing the loop formed by the transmission characteristic curves of $TE_{2,1,1}$ mode under external DC electric field $5.5\times 10^4~Vm^{-1}$ across the crystal along its axis and without this external field in cooling from room temperature down to $4~K$ (Fig.\ref{STO6}).
-The loop starts formation at a temperature $T \simeq 51~K$, which is the FE phase transition temperature.
-Likely, the local influence of this external electric field at the $Ti^{4+}$ site is $E_z=5.83\times 10^{-3}~Vm^{-1}$.
-Apparently the soft-mode produced spontaneous polarization is being influenced by the external electric field, which is revealed by higher transmission intensity of the $TE_{2,1,1}$ mode in the region of soft-mode at the temperature zone $T\leq 51~K$ in this incipient FE crystal.
-Such a spontaneous polarization forms a $P_s(T)- T$ loop assimilating to the displayed $S_{21}-T$ loop of the figure-\ref{STO6} revealing spontaneous polarization difference $\Delta P_s(T)$ due to external electric field $E_z$.
-In fact the $P_s-T$ loop is not a hysteresis loop rather it is a loop revealing spontaneous polarization variation $\Delta P_s(T)$ due to external electric field at the temperature below FE phase transition temperature, and confirms the existence of soft-mode.\
+The FE phase transition is significantly indicated showing a loop in the transmission characteristic curve of $TE_{2,1,1}$ mode under external DC electric field 200 V along crystal axis and without this external field in cooling from room temperature down to $4~K$ (Fig.\ref{STO6}).
+Apparently, the soft-mode produced spontaneous polarization is influenced by the external electric field which is revealed by showing higher transmission intensity of the $TE_{2,1,1}$ mode in the region of soft-mode producing temperature $T\leq 51~K$ of this incipient FE crystal.
+Such a non-zero spontaneous polarization as a nonlinear polarization forms a $P_s-E_{RF}$ hysteresis loops showing the variation of dielectric polarization with RF-field and the polarization switching behaviour.
+In principle, formed $P_s-E_{RF}$ loop can influence $P_s$ resulting to remnant polarization ($P_r$) and $E_{RF}$ to coercive field ($E_c$) in a rate of the cycle of switching with microwave mode.
 Microwave power dependency was apparently low as predicted for this incipient ferroelectric crystal.
-The influence of microwave power becomes significant at lower temperatures less than $10~K$, where transmission disappeared after $8~K$ at lower microwave power ($Fig.\ref{STO4}$) whereas the transmission was observed until down to $4~K$ by applying comparatively higher microwave power ($Fig.\ref{STO6}$).
+The influence of microwave power becomes accountable at lower temperature likely less than $10~K$, where transmission was disappeared after $8~K$ at lower microwave power ($Fig.\ref{STO4}$) and the transmission was observed down to $4~K$ providing comparatively higher microwave power ($Fig.\ref{STO6}$), in the FE phase structural anisotropy state.\

-\section{Conclusion}
+\subsection{Conclusion}

+Application of quasi $TE_{m,1,1}$ and quasi $TM_{m,1,1}$ microwave modes provide an opportunity to measure the transition temperature of FE two-level system in a significant process, and an effective tool to diagnose microscopic state of crystal lattice.
+Basing on statistical mechanics\cite{Kramers}, in an average of thermal fluctuation this state exist as a PE phase with $P_s =0$.
+This is a strong agreement with FE free energy minimum state requirement.
+Highly sensitive quasi $TE_{m,1,1}$ mode and quasi $TM_{m,1,1}$ mode probing enables us to monitor such a FE transition like $SrTiO_3$ where mode is not scattered in the depth of FE potential wells.